LeandroRezendeCoutinho/crystal-sidekiq/README.md

 ### how to run
 - start the web `crystal run web.cr`
 - start the server `crystal run sidekiq.cr`
-- start the worker `crystal run worker.cr`
+- start the worker `crystal run main.cr`